Getinnov/Kubernetes_setup/examples/README.md

-This folder contain:
+#### This folder contain:

 * `ingress-example.yaml`

-  an ingress file enabling to link an existing application to the reverse proxy you will have to change the value of:
+  An ingress file enabling to link an existing application to the reverse proxy you will have to change the value of:
   * `{{NAME}}` the ingress name
   * `{{DOMAIN}}` the domain name used to link to your app